ChristosSev/Vineyard_G/Readme.md

 Open a new Terminal window
 Run './Unity-Hub-imp<url_Unity_Editor>
 Open Unity.Hub file
-Clone Christos' repo
+Clone this repo
-Open Christos' repo as a project in Unity
+Open this repo as a project in Unity
 Download ROS#, https://github.com/siemens/ros-sharp
 Import ROS# to Unity
 Executing a ROS Master